dchao34/bbrcit_kde/README.md

-Code to do 2d gaussian kernel density estimation with 1D product kernels
+Library for kernel density estimation.
+Currently supports only 2D using 1D product kernels

-It also does cross validation.